 - Terminating the agreement if the manufacturer does not adhere to the obligation as stated in the relevant legislation

-These and other tasks become mandatory for the RP to carry out once the mandate has been signed; the manufacturer is no longer allowed to concern themselves with the tasks as they have now officially outsourced them.
+These and other tasks become mandatory for the UK AR to carry out once the mandate has been signed; the manufacturer is no longer allowed to concern themselves with the tasks as they have now officially outsourced them.

-Although it is preferable, having an RP is not mandatory for all manufacturers who want to trade their product on the UK market.
+Although it is preferable, having an UK AR is not mandatory for all manufacturers who want to trade their product on the UK market.
 A UK Economic Operator is required, but an importer or a Fulfilment Service Provider could also take on these responsibilities.
-Click here to be directed to the blogpost that sets apart for which manufacturers an RP is mandatory, and for which ones it is not.

-It is mandatory for the same manufacturers that are required to appoint an RP to include both the address and contact information of the RP and themselves on the product and its packaging.
+It is mandatory for the manufacturers that appoint an UK AR to include both the address and contact information of the UK AR and themselves on the product and its packaging.

 Another term to be aware of is who is obliged to sign the Declaration of Conformity.
-If the mandate states that RP’s details need to be provided, this is obligatory.
-Otherwise, it is not required for the RP to sign the Declaration, meaning that the manufacturer’s details must be provided instead.
+If the mandate states that UK AR’s details need to be provided, this is obligatory.
+Otherwise, it is not required for the UK AR to sign the Declaration, meaning that the manufacturer’s details must be provided instead.

-There are multiple reasons why having an RP is in nearly all cases the best choice for a manufacturer (another blog will go deeper into these reasons soon).
-One of the most important reasons, however, is that appointing an RP prevents importers to have access to all of the manufacturer’s technical files, which includes documentation such as:
+There are multiple reasons why having an UK AR is in nearly all cases the best choice for a manufacturer (another blog will go deeper into these reasons soon).
+One of the most important reasons, however, is that appointing an UK AR prevents importers to have access to all of the manufacturer’s technical files, which includes documentation such as:

 - CE test reports